h4gnr/openai-task-master/README.md

 ## Integrating with Cursor AI

-Claude Task Master is designed to work seamlessly with [Cursor AI](https://www.cursor.so/), providing a structured workflow for AI-driven development.
+openai-task-master is designed to work seamlessly with [Cursor AI](https://www.cursor.so/), providing a structured workflow for AI-driven development.

 ### Setup with Cursor